 Chicken

 This food is perhaps the best-known in fitness life.
 It is considered white meat, low in fat, and rich in group B vitamins.
-It contains 4 g of creatine per kilo.
+It contains 4 g of CK per kilo.

 Tuna